Dear Sturdy Riders,

 Restrooms in Ocotillo: Two restrooms on the west side of the Community Park Bldg & portajohns at the south end of the parking lot.
 Sanitizing gels are available.

 Weather: Forecasts will be posted on the website starting approximately one week prior to the event.

 a.
 Variable conditions: Weather in the desert WILL vary widely.
 Expect winds to shift around all along the route and to gust in the afternoon.
-The north end of the course is about 15 degrees cooler than Ocotillo, due to its 2,200 ft elevation.
+The north end of the course is about 15 degrees cooler than Ocotillo, due to its 2,200 ft el.

 b.
 Morning Chill: Regardless of forecasted high temps, it WILL be cold in the morning.
 See clothing below.
 We do not recommend sleeping in a car overnight.
 We've tried it in the past, the wind & cold temps make it very uncomfortable.

 c.
 Lunch: Shelter Valley is at mile 42.
 We recommend riding past the Community Center to the turnaround point before stopping for lunch.
 While eating lunch, remove outer layers.
 The main food area is heated.
 Don't camp out too long!
-If it's chilly when you start riding, put your outer layer back on.
+If it's chilly when you start riding, put an outer layer back on.
 You should warm up before Rest Stop 7 (mile 75).

 Key Time Cut-offs: